-Also, Rukia.
-Short, flat chested and skinny, with pixieish features and big eyes even by anime standards, loves bunnies, can't draw but insists on doing so anyway, has a Dark and Troubled Past, and kicks ass.
+Rukia.
+Short, flat-chested and skinny, with big eyes, loves bunnies, can't draw but insists on doing so anyway, has a Dark and Troubled Past, and kicks ass.
 Well, most of the time.

 Ururu Tsumugiya, a cute young girl who assists Urahara.
 She appears meek, but can pack a super-power punch.
 Ururu is short, shy, clumsy at times, and sad-eyed... and can kick an Arrancar's ass with ease.
 And that's before she pulls out the rocket launcher.

 Mashiro, a Genius Ditz who dresses up as a Kamen Rider fangirl and can kick just as much as the original does.
 She literally does kick ass, "RIDER KICK!"